-As the delayed 2020 Olympics are set to take place, a number of athletes will be missed from the starting blocks.
-And they all happen to be Black women.
+When the delayed 2020 Olympics were finally set to take place, a number of athletes were missing from the starting blocks.
+And they all happened to be Black women.

 The 2018 revision has affected all three medalists of the 800-meter race in the 2016 Olympic Games: Semenya, Francine Niyonsaba (Burundi), and Margaret Wambui (Kenya).
 All were barred from competing in long sprints and middle-distance runs at the Tokyo Olympics – all Black cis women.
 There are several levels to this problematic rule.
 For starters, if testosterone is such a competitive advantage that it calls for a discriminatory rule, how come there is no cap on the natural testosterone levels for people wishing to compete in men’s competitions?
 Testosterone levels among men generally range from 7.7 to 29.4 nanomoles, meaning that the variation is higher within this group than typically found between men and women.

 Secondly, the rule discriminates against intersex athletes and trans women.
 Although none of the women targeted by the ban has publicly identified themselves as intersex, IAAF has made it clear that the athletes are not ‘woman enough’ according to their standards.
 Thirdly, it is not a coincidence that it is Black women and to some degree, women of colour, who continue to face exclusion.
 Evolutionary race scientists claimed true differentiation of the sexes to be a status that had only been achieved by ‘more highly evolved’ white people.
 Creating categories based on sex differences will always be a racialised practice.
 In sports, Black women continue to be viewed as ‘too masculine’ to be women and to compete with women who embody the feminine characteristics associated with white women.